WedrownyElite/MoodFlow/readme.md

 1. **Morning** (Available from 12:00 AM): Log your starting mood and thoughts
 2. **Midday** (Available from 12:00 PM): Check in during your day
 3. **Evening** (Available from 6:00 PM): Reflect on your day's emotional journey

+*(Users can customize access and notification times in the settings)*

 ### Setting Goals
 - Navigate to the Goals screen